ravipokuru/code-crafters/README.md

 It is virtual Trip Assistant available in form of Chatbot, will interact with user and provide variants of solutions crafted for problems related to user trip.

-Chatbot will be enabled will routing features and will be built on top of Open AI/ML model.
+Chatbot will be enabled with routing features and will be built on top of Open AI/ML model.

 **TripReportGenerator**

-- It generates the year to summarize their whole year trips with wide range of metrics.
+- It generates the reports to summarize their whole year trips with wide range of metrics.
 It can be scheduled or be generated adhoc.